IgnaceMenace/QuickMenu/README.md

 The project is not ready yet

-I will decide between rust or python depending on the available libraries, I already have a few modules in my config written in python that i would just have to translate.

 # Functionalities
 - Desktop, app launcher agnostic
   - Should work on whatever linux desktop